 I did not write this.
 But I sort of wish I had...

 In 2012, I volunteered with Nakuru Hope, an incredible and inspiring organisation that educates children and supports families in the Kaptembwa slum of Nakuru, Kenya.
-Sales from my books help send this little munchkin to boarding school, and you can read more about the project at www.nakuruhope.org.
+A percentage of the sales from my books help send this little munchkin to boarding school, and you can read more about the project at www.nakuruhope.org.
 Life-changing!